jharwell/sierra/docs/src/user-guide/variables.rst

-.. _usage/vars:
+.. _user-guide/vars:

 =============================
 Configurable SIERRA Variables
 =============================

-Non-:term:`Batch Criteria` variables which you can use to configure simulations.
+These are non-:term:`Batch Criteria` variables you can use to configure simulations.
+The distinction matters: batch criteria define the axes of variation *across* a batch experiment — each value of a criterion generates a separate experiment.
+Variables, by contrast, apply uniformly to every experiment in the batch.
 All batch criteria are variables, but not all variables are batch criteria.
+See :ref:`usage/bc` for the batch criteria reference.

 - :ref:`Experiment Setup <usage/vars/expsetup>`